bregnery/BoostedZ/README.md

     scram b
     cmsenv

-There are 5 directories in this repository: ExcitedQuark, interface, plugins, python, and test.
+There are 3 directories in this repository: ExcitedQuark and UFDiMuonAnalyzer.
-The programs that input data and monte carlo files into the stage 1 ntuplizer are located in the test directory.
+The UFDiMuonAnalyzer contains an altered version of the stage 1 ntuplizer used in the UF Hmumu studies.
-The stage 1 ntuplizer is located in the plugins directory.
+Please note that this was not used in our study, it is merely here for completeness sake.
 The ExcitedQuark directory contains the programs used to generate local excited quark monte carlo samples.
+The